Skin Cancer Treatment

 - Radiation Oncology

-Treatment options at the UT Health San Antonio Cancer Center:
+Treatment options at the UT Health San Antonio MD Anderson Cancer Center:

 - Cryotherapy or freezing lesions with liquid nitrogen: Often used to destroy small precancerous lesions.